Dirac231/BCHamming/README.md

 # Qiskit Hackathon Europe 2021

-This repository was created for the Europe Qiskit Hackaton 2021. \
- \
  The project focuses on building a quantum version of the Hamming code and the BCH model. \
 \
-The official report is available [**here**](https://github.com/Dirac231/BCHamming/blob/main/Report.pdf)
+The official report with results is available [**here**](https://github.com/Dirac231/BCHamming/blob/main/Report.pdf)

 ## Abstract
+Quantum error correction protocols play a crucial role in harnessing the potential of quantum computing and quantum communication systems.\
+\
-Quantum error correction protocols are central to the realisation of the power of quantum computing and quantum communication.
-The goal of this project is to develop and implement quantum versions of the Hamming Code, one of the first efficient classical error correcting code, and of the Reed-Solomon code, as well as to simulate and explore the error correction capacities of the code on quantum computers with error and noise profiles obtained from real quantum computing devices.
+The "BCHamming" project aims to design and implement quantum adaptations of the Hamming and Reed-Solomon codes.
+We investigate the capabilities of these codes on quantum computers by simulating their performance, using noise profiles derived from actual quantum computing devices through Qiskit.

 ## Installation and Usage
 To use this package you just have to clone the repository: